top of page

 by Francesco Langer

-In 2021 I could have done anything and not liked it.
-I put so much pressure on myself to do something special, something great, something new, that I ended up paralyzed.
-I kept this work hidden for a long time, but than I realized that this piece of glass is a symbol for me to move on and not think too much about my own artistic work.
+In 2021, I could have done anything and still not liked it.
+I put so much pressure on myself to create something special, something great, something new, that I ended up paralyzed.
+I kept this work hidden for a long time, but then I realized that this piece of glass is a symbol for me to keep going and not overthink my own artistic work.

 PRUNUSAVIUM